bitcraze/crazyflie-firmware/docs/building-and-flashing/build.md

 ### Install a toolchain

 #### Toolchain and compiler version policy
-Our toolchain policy is to support the [oldest Ubuntu Long Term Support (LTS) release that is still within its Standard Support period](https://wiki.ubuntu.com/Releases).
-This means that we do not support Ubuntu releases that have reached End of Standard Support.
-As of October 15th, 2024, the oldest Ubuntu LTS release still receiving Standard Support is 20.04 (Focal Fossa).
-In Ubuntu 20.04, the version of `gcc-arm-none-eabi` available is 9.
+Our toolchain policy is to support the two most recent [Ubuntu Long Term Support (LTS) releases](https://wiki.ubuntu.com/Releases).
+This ensures we stay aligned with widely used, actively maintained versions.
+As of October 15th, 2024, the oldest supported LTS release is Ubuntu 22.04 (Jammy Jellyfish), which includes `gcc-arm-none-eabi` version 10.3.

-This means that if the firmware can not be compiled using gcc 9, **or anything newer**, it should be considered a bug.
+This means that if the firmware can not be compiled using gcc 10.3, **or anything newer**, it should be considered a bug.

 ##### Ubuntu
 ```